mehwaffle10/Waffle_Balance/README.md

 - Doubled the amount of vertical spread on catapult shots
 - Can hold 200 stone in reserve
 - Cost 180 coins
+- Fixed arm angle not being correct when deployed from a crate

 ### Ballistas
 - Can aim up to 60° lower